Nuclear Power in the European Union

 Although the establishment and operation of power generating capacity is undertaken on a national basis, a lot of electricity trading is undertaken across national boundaries in the EU, and any country’s energy policies have significant implications for neighbours.
 While economic considerations are normally paramount, energy policies relating to carbon emissions, energy security or ideology may trump economics and skew the choice of generating technology.

-Although nuclear is a proven source of low-carbon, dispatchable electricity giving a high degree of energy security and provides 40% of the EU’s carbon-free electricity, the sector today faces major challenges within the EU.
+Although nuclear is a proven source of low-carbon, dispatchable electricity giving a high degree of energy security, the sector today faces major challenges within the EU.
 Some member states are strongly anti-nuclear, and electricity markets are often structured in response to populist support for renewables.
 In the period to 2030, nuclear capacity that will be lost due to the closure of a number of reactors – either because they have reached the end of their operating lifetimes or due to political interference – is expected to outweigh that gained from new reactors.
 A slight decrease from the current EU nuclear capacity is therefore expected in the near term.

-Nuclear plant construction is currently under way in only two EU member states – France and Slovakia.
+Nuclear plant construction is currently under way in only one EU member state – Slovakia.
+Mochovce 4 is expected to enter commercial operation in 2026.
+France's Flamanville 3 EPR was the most recent unit to be connected to the grid in December 2024.
 These construction projects have experienced cost overruns and delays.
 Further new units likely to come online within the next 15 years are outlined in the table below.
-The long-term future of nuclear power in the EU is likely to depend on the outcome of these projects, which are relatively few in number – in total less than planned in Russia.

 EU nuclear power